 Narconon staff prepare graduating students with "re-entry" programs to follow as they re-start their lives on a new footing.
 But the full Narconon drug rehabilitation program is intended to produce graduates who can stand on their own feet and live drug-free, ethical lives thereafter.
 A Narconon graduate does not go to weekly meetings for months after completion, nor does he describe himself as "recovering."

 A student who has graduated from the Narconon program has obtained a new orientation in life.
 The premise of the Narconon model is that a former addict can learn to take personal responsibility for his life and become again an ethical, contributing member of society.
 This goal applies (and is routinely achieved) whether the program is delivered in a free-standing center, daily after work, or even in prison.

 Once well, if he uses the tools he has practiced and learned to use at a Narconon center, a Narconon graduate can stay well.
 This is not theoretical.
 There are four decades of graduates who will swear by it.

 If graduates do run into serious difficulties, they return to their Narconon center where they inevitably find a specific part of the program that they earlier failed to fully understand and therefore could not apply in the travails of daily life.
 But the majority get it the first time through.

-The Narconon program takes four to six months.
+The Narconon program takes a few months to complete.
 During this time, some might consider the Narconon program a "therapeutic community," but it would be more appropriate to say that Narconon students are going "back to school"--this time to get real tools for real life.

 - Who has completed the Narconon drug rehabilitation program;